Starcounter-Jack/JSON-Patch/README.md

 - Note 1: you must either set `record` to `true` or pass a callback.
 - Note 2: you have to use the return value of this function as your object of interest.
 Changes to the original object will go unnoticed.
 - Note 3: please make sure to call `JsonObserver#generate` often if you choose to record.
-Becuase the patches will accumulate if you don't.
+Because the patches will accumulate if you don't.
+- Note 4: the returned mirror object has a property `_isProxified` set to true, you can use this to tell an object and its mirror apart.
+Also if your `root` object or any deep object inside it has `_isProxified` property set to `true` it won't be proxified => will not emit patches.

 #### JsonObserver#generate () :  Array